Ella-Hoeppner/easl/README.md

     * this should require providing a signature for all functions in each typeclass within the alias

 * support user-defined typeclasses

-* support higher-order functions
-  * any invocation of one of these functions will need to have that argument inlined
-    * for now there can be a restriction that the values for these arguments must always be constant, support non-constant fn args via dynamic dispatch later

-* Support anonymous structs
-  * each anonymous struct compiles to a concrete struct with a name derived from its field and types
-* Support tuples
-  * compile to structs

 * clj-style `loop` construct